 Furthermore, we can also assist our members with their gaming event license applications, and their gaming event reports for the Gaming Policy and Enforcement Branch (GPEB).

 In addition, we can provide assistance with any form that needs to be completed for the BC Registry Service, and their online service process.
 This also includes the transitional process for BC Registered Societies.
 Societies will have to upgrade their Constitution and Bylaws so that they are now compliant with the new Societies Act.

 Furthermore, we can assist our Arts/Culture sector members with their Multiculturalism Grants.

 Therefore if you are unsure about completing the community gaming grant application or any grant mentioned above, or about the online application process, we can help assist you, advise you and guide you through the application process making sure you have all the required documents that you need and that they are all attached to your application so that your non-profit organization has the best chance to succeed in getting a community gaming grant.
 If you can not meet with us, we can meet with you.

 Important Dates and Events:

-- If you need assistance with your Community Gaming Grant, your PAC/DPAC Grant, or your Capital Project Grant, please contact Coordinator L. Ash at email@example.com from September 1/20 to November 30/20.
+- If you need assistance with your Community Gaming Grant, your PAC/DPAC Grant, or your Capital Project Grant please contact Coordinator L. Ash or VP R. Le Gear at firstname.lastname@example.org from September 01/21 to November 30/21.

 If you would like to become a member or want more details about our association, please contact us by email at firstname.lastname@example.org or by mail at PO Box 2054, Dawson Creek, BC V1G 4K8.
 See the Contact page for more details as well.